SampadaKaranjit/mevn_internet_banking_app/README.md

-# MEVN Internet Banking APP
+# MEVN Internet Banking application

 > A simple app built with the MEVN stack & Typescript